ARTICLE I. PURPOSES AND LIMITATIONS

 A. The corporation is a nonprofit corporation and is not organized for the private gain of any person.
 It is organized under the Idaho Nonprofit Corporation Law for the purposes described in Section 1 of this Article I.

 B. In particular, no part of the net earnings of the corporation shall ever inure to the benefit of any director, officer or a member thereof or to the benefit of any private persons.
 Upon the dissolution or winding up of the corporation, the assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation, shall be distributed pursuant to the provisions set forth in the Idaho Nonprofit Corporation Law.

 C. If the corporation holds any assets in trust, such assets shall be disposed of in such manner as may be directed by decree of the Superior Court of the county in which the corporation has its principal office, upon petition therefor by the Attorney General or by any person concerned in the liquidation, and a proceeding to which the Attorney General is a party.

 ARTICLE II.
 OFFICES

 SECTION 1.
 PRINCIPAL OFFICE.
-The principal office for the transaction of the business of the corporation is hereby fixed and located at P.O.
-Box 2671, Boise, Idaho 83701.
+The principal office for the transaction of the business of the corporation is hereby fixed and located at 3201 Wagon Wheel Road, Boise, Idaho 83702.
 The Board of Directors may change the principal office from one location to another in said county at any time.
 Any change in location shall be noted by the secretary on these Bylaws opposite this section, or this section may be amended to state the new location.